 Networking.
 Business clubs and associations can be great for developing relationships with potential customers.
 Don't treat networking simply as an opportunity to circulate business cards; you must build relationships.
 Over time, networking can lead to referrals.
 Also, it's a good way to obtain knowledge about your market.

 Social media marketing is also seen as an essential component of most marketing strategies these days.
-Engaging directly with your customers and target customers via Twitter, Facebook or your own website can help build relationships with your customers and gain an insight into their interests, needs and habits.
+Engaging directly with your customers and target customers via Twitter or Facebook can help build relationships with your customers and gain an insight into their interests, needs and habits.